ClydeByrdIII/OnDemandSeeding/README.md

 node onDemandSeeding.js filename.txt .5 3 8
 ```

-The file "smallServer.py" is what your embedded systems would run to start and kill bittorrent sessions when needed.
+The file "smallServer.py" is what your embedded systems would run to start and kill BitTorrent sessions when needed.
 ```shell
 python smallServer.py
 ```

 *** Potentially not functional; after some style changes.
-I'd test them, but I already got rid of the aws services, because I'm paranoid/cheap ***
+I'd test them, but I already got rid of the AWS services, because I'm paranoid/cheap ***